strapi/strapi/README.md

 When opening [new issues](https://github.com/wistityhq/strapi/issues/new) or commenting on [existing issues](https://github.com/wistityhq/strapi/issues) on [GitHub](https://github.com/wistityhq/strapi), please make sure discussions are related to concrete technical issues of the Strapi framework.

 Also, you can follow and ping the Strapi team on [Twitter](https://twitter.com/strapijs) and [Facebook](https://www.facebook.com/Strapi-616063331867161).

+### Professional support

+[Wistity](http://wistity.co), the company behind Strapi, provides a full range of solutions to get better results, faster.
+We're always looking for the next challenge: coaching, consulting, training, certifications, customization, etc. [Drop us an email](mailto:support@wistity.co) or [schedule a meeting](https://calendly.com/wistityhq/) to see how we can help you.

 ## Badge board